About the Yomiuri Shimbun Group

-Over 150 group companies and organizations
+Group companies and organizations

 The Yomiuri Shimbun group also includes other companies active in a wide variety of fields.
 The Yomiuri Shimbun Holdings is the primary shareholder of the Nippon Television Network Corporation, for example, which was established as the first commercial broadcasting station in Japan in 1952.
 Today it is one of the dominant commercial broadcasters with a national network of over 30 stations.

 The Hochi Shimbun Co., Ltd. publishes the daily sports newspaper The Sports Hochi, while Marronnier Gate Co.,Ltd. operates Marronnier Gate 1~3, which is located in the fashionable Ginza district of Tokyo and houses restaurants and apparel shops.

 Yomiuri Land Co., Ltd. operates an amusement park and golf course in suburban Tokyo, and Yomiuri Travel Service Co., Ltd. is a travel agency that offers trips ranging from domestic bus tours, overseas tours to luxury cruises.